Hooks reference

 Hooks are organized by matchers, where each matcher can have multiple hooks:

-- matcher: Pattern to match tool names (only applicable for
+- matcher: Pattern to match tool names, case-sensitive (only applicable for

 PreToolUse